 Lyn (Melissa Barrera)

-Lyn is a care-free party girl, who has figured out how to live a pretty worry-free life in the Bay Area with her boyfriend.
-When she returns to Boyle Heights for the funeral of her mother, Vidalia, Lyn is forced to face her past and deal with everything she thought she knew about herself.
+Lyn loves to party and avoids her life problems while living in the Bay Area with her boyfriend.
+When she returns to Boyle Heights for her mother’s burial service, Lyn is compelled to confront her past and present.

 Emma (Mishel Prada)

-Emma, estranged from both her sister, Lyn, and her mother, reluctantly returns for her mother’s funeral to deal with the family business.
-She quickly realizes things at home have changed drastically, and Lyn might be the only person who can help her make sense of everything.
+Emma, who has had strained relationships with her sister, Lyn, and her mom, reluctantly returns for her mom’s burial service and to contend with her family’s business.
+Emma rapidly realizes that things at home radically have changed, and Lyn may be the only individual who can help her figure out everything.

 Eddy (Ser Anzoategui)